Home Water Heaters Review, Types, and Selecting Tips

 Selecting tips

-Now that you have selected the appropriate type of water heater, consider the following factors when purchasing one:
+Now that you have selected the appropriate water heater type, consider the following factors when purchasing one:

 Size: Most tank-type water heaters are chosen based on their capacity, which is measured in gallons.
 Popular sizes for families of four or mid-size homes range from 50 to 80 gallons.
 Ensure that you choose the right unit size for your household's needs.
 An undersized heater may not provide enough hot water, while an oversized one can lead to energy waste.
 Consult with a professional if you're unsure about sizing.